muskoin/muskoin.github.io/index.md

 ## Step 0 (only happens once)

-We need Elon to DM or tweet his public Ethereum address to us (just a Metamask wallet address) and we will then grant him the MINTER_ROLE in the Mainnet Muskoin ERC721 contract.
+We need Elon to DM or tweet his public Ethereum address (just a Metamask wallet address) to <a href="https://www.twitter.com/MuskoinApp">@MuskoinApp</a> and we will then grant him the MINTER_ROLE in the Mainnet Muskoin ERC721 contract.

 ## Step 1

 He then clicks the convenience link provided by a meme-maker in their tweet.
 It will auto-fill the fields on this page: <a href="http://muskoin.app/#/mint">muskoin.app/#/mint</a>.
+If on a smartphone, use the browser built into the <a href="https://metamask.io">Metamask</a> app.

 ## Step 2

 With Metamask connected to the dApp, click the button that says "To the Moon!".
+If Metamask is not connected, this button will help him connect it.

 # Leaderboard